 From there, Dr. Facilier uses his mystical powers to summon the Shadow Men from the bayou to loom large over his strange and twisted Voodoo parlor in one of the parade’s spookier units.
 Finally, the mischievous Disney Villains appear out of the darkness, with a dungeon-like lair and a wicked gathering of villainy including Hades, Evil Queen, Jafar, Cruella, and more.

-Another interesting addition is Redwood Creek Challenge Trail, which becomes Villains Grove, a wondrous and ethereal world of Disney villains.
-This trail is completely transformed with lighting, projections, sounds, and special effects, creating a haunting, dreamlike (or does that make it nightmare-like?) environment.
+Another interesting addition is Redwood Creek Challenge Trail, which becomes Villains Grove.
+This is a wondrous and ethereal world of Disney villains, completely transformed with lighting, projections, sounds, and special effects, creating a haunting, dreamlike (or does that make it nightmare-like?) environment.

 As usual, there are treat trails throughout Disney California Adventure, where guests may enjoy trick-or-treating.
 The main DCA treat trails feature iconic characters including Mad Hatter and Oogie Boogie.
 Additional treat trails offer oversized cauldrons full of treats.

 And of course, there will be character meet & greets with Disney characters, including villains.
-Expect to encounter some rare characters and seldom-seen costumes for fan favorites, such as Pirate Mickey & Minnie.
-(That’s an illustrative example–not necessarily what will be present at the event.)
+Expect to encounter some rare characters and seldom-seen costumes for fan favorites, such as Goofy or Donald Duck from Kingdom Hearts, Disney Afternoon favorites, and Mickey & Minnie in exclusive Halloween outfits.

 A lot of people don’t seem to understand how these special event ticket parties work, so to be crystal clear: a regular park ticket will not grant you admission to Oogie Boogie Bash – A Disney Halloween Party.